Royal finances

 The duchies

 The Duchy of Lancaster (formed in 1337) includes 18,000 hectares of rural land mainly in the north of England as well as various commercial and historic properties throughout England and Wales.
-It is worth £640m in total – generating around £40m per year in income 69 The Duchy of Lancaster, Report and Accounts 2023, www.duchyoflancaster.co.uk/wp-content/uploads/2023/07/DoL-2022-23-Annual-Report-and-Accounts.pdf – and owned by the reigning British monarch (currently King Charles III).
+It is owned by the reigning British monarch (currently King Charles).
+Accounts to March 2025 show it is worth £679m, the King receives private income from the annual net revenue surplus which in 2024/25 was £24.4m.
+27 The Duchy of Lancaster, Report and Accounts 2025, https://www.duchyoflancaster.co.uk/wp-content/uploads/2025/07/DoL-2024-25-Annual-Report-and-Accounts.pdf

 Royal family members personally keep profits from the duchies and can spend them as they wish.
 The way the money is spent is not public.
-However, while assets in the duchies can be sold, the royals are not entitled to any proceeds from capital sales, which much be reinvested in the estates.
-And although neither duchy is legally obliged to pay any tax, Queen Elizabeth II started voluntarily paying income tax on the profits of the Duchy of Lancaster in 1993, as did King Charles III on his Duchy of Cornwall estate.
+However, while assets in the duchies can be sold, the royals are not entitled to any proceeds from capital sales, which must be reinvested in the estates.
+And although neither duchy is legally obliged to pay any tax, since 1993 the monarch (then Queen Elizabeth II) and their heir started voluntarily paying income tax on the profits of the Duchy of Lancaster and Duchy of Cornwall.
+Following this, King Charles III and Prince William both pay tax on their income from the duchy estates.

 Administration, management and investment decisions for the Duchy of Cornwall are led by the Duke of Cornwall, with advice from a council of officials.
 But the Treasury must approve all large property transactions to protect the long-term value of the estate.